nicklockwood/ShapeScript/Help/literals.md

 Literals
 ---

 Literals are values that you type in your ShapeScript file.
 They could be numbers, text or something else.
-Literals can be passed to [options](options.md) or [commands](commands.md) as parameters, or used in expressions.
+Literals can be passed as parameters to [options](options.md), [functions](functions.md) or [commands](commands.md), or used in [expressions](expressions.md).
 Here are some examples:

 ```swift
 5 // an integer literal